kathleencurran2021/useful-resources/README.md

     1. When Xcode opens, go to the top left where you’ll see Generic iOS device.
 Clicking it will open a list of devices you can deploy to
     2. Select your preferred device and build it

-Deploying to Android
+### Deploying to Android
-1. Ionic cap open iOS
+1. Ionic cap open android
     1. Will open native project in android studio
 2. To connect to an android device
     1. Connect device to your computer (can be either Mac or pc)